archzzz/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to use deep neural network that has image pre-processing layers, convolution layers, dropout, flatten and fully connected layers with number of output class 1.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the NVIDIA modal I thought this model might be appropriate because it's a widely used model, it has 5 convolution layer to learn about the image and 4 fully connected layer to learn the measurement.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that 1 dropout layers are added

-Then I ...
+Then I increase epoch to 5.
+Since my data is not big, one dropout(or no dropout layer) and a small epoch is enough.
+More dropout requires larger epoch, it takes time and the outcome is not improved much.
+About 7000 images is enough for a simple trail like the left trail.
+I didn't train the right trail, to make the car drive one the right, it make sence to gather more data, add more dropout layers and use larger epoch.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track at sharp turns, the connection point of bridge and road.
+The car also leans left on long straight road.
+To improve the driving behavior in these cases, I collect more recovery data at failure points.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+1. 5 convolution layers from 24 to 64, with filter size 5*5 and 3*3
+2. 4 fully connection layers, reducing output to 1
+3. 1 dropout layers that keeps 50% data.

+I tried to visualize the model using keras's plot model and grahper, but cannot find the right version and class to import.
+Will do more research in the futuer

 ####3.
 Creation of the Training Set & Training Process